rss logo

 Group Policy

-• We'll find everything we need for device setup in Computer Configuration > Administrative Templates > System > Device Installation > Device Installation Restrictions:
+• To configure USB device restrictions, open the Group Policy Management Editor and navigate to: Computer Configuration > Administrative Templates > System > Device Installation > Device Installation Restrictions:

 Screenshot of Group Policy editor showing Device Installation Restrictions settings under the Default Domain Policy.